Take your skills to the next level!

 The acronym ORM, which stands for Object Relational Mapping, already gives a hint that it might not be a good idea to use it with a configurable domain model.
 And it becomes perfectly clear if I tell you that the mapping definition is pretty static.
 Technically, it’s possible to adapt the mapping definition, but it creates so many problems that you should better not try it.

 So please, don’t use JPA or Hibernate ORM if your domain model needs to be configurable.

 What is the main focus of your use cases?

 OK, if you reach this question, you are using a relational database and a static domain model.
 So we can finally talk about the use cases you have to implement.
 For this discussion, I like to group them into 2 categories:

-- complex reporting and/or data mining related use cases which rely on very complex and advanced queries to retrieve the required data.
+- Complex reporting and/or data mining related use cases that rely on very complex and advanced queries to retrieve the required data.

 If all your use cases fall into the same category, the decision is pretty simple.

 JPA and Hibernate ORM are a great fit for standard CRUD operations.
 They make the implementation of these use cases very easy and efficient.
 But complex reporting or data mining related use cases are not a good fit because you need to use very complex queries, which you can better implement with SQL than with JPQL or HQL.